philiplinell/openai-workshop/README.md

 # OpenAI Workshop

+This is accompanying information for a mini workshop at tretton37.

 ## The Goal of this Workshop

 The primary aim of this workshop is to spark creativity by demonstrating